-Bank of Montreal is a banks—diversified business based in the US.
-Bank of Montreal shares (BMO.US) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was $60.53 – a decrease of 2.13% over the previous week.
-Bank of Montreal employs 45,513 staff and has a market cap (total outstanding shares value) of $39.4 billion.
+Bank of Montreal is a banks-diversified business based in the US.
+Bank of Montreal shares (BMO) are listed on the NYSE and all prices are listed in US Dollars.
+Bank of Montreal employs 43,360 staff and has a trailing 12-month revenue of around USD$25.9 billion.

 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.

 Since the stock market crash in March caused by coronavirus, Bank of Montreal's stock price has had significant positive movement.

 Its last market close was $107.21, which is 28.67% up on its pre-crash value of $76.47 and 179.85% up on the lowest point reached during the March crash when the stocks fell as low as $38.31.

 If you had bought $1,000 worth of Bank of Montreal stocks at the start of February 2020, those stocks would have been worth $512.13 at the bottom of the March crash, and if you held on to them, then as of the last market close they'd be worth $1,418.39.

 |52-week range||$56.78 - $107.35|

 |Wall St. target price||$116.61|